IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 the distributions.
 Components 1 and 2 are the most stable ones, which can be seen by the high-density regions at around 20 and 23 (times $$10^6$$ m/s), respectively.
-The distributions of other components are more spread out (again, pay attention to the vertical axes).
+The distributions of other components are more spread out (again, pay attention to the scale).
 However, with velocities 20 and 23 out of the way, they allow one to see more clearly smaller clusters.
 More specifically, they suggest clustering at around 10, 16, and 33.

 Lastly, we summarize the inference using the following figure where the median distribution and a 95% uncertainty band—composed of distributions at the 0.025